scalajp/2019.scalamatsuri.org/_candidates_en/YoshiteruTakeshita_1.md

 **Note** This is not a technical session.

 Have you wondered how ScalaMatsuri is organized?
-ScalaMatsuri started its life in 2013 as 'Scala Conference in Japan', and it gradually scaled up to the current conference, which is sixth!
-In this session, I will go over the history of ScalaMatsuri and bare all behind-the-scenes of how we run the conference!
+ScalaMatsuri started its life in 2013 as 'Scala Conference in Japan', and it gradually scaled up to the current conference, which is its sixth!
+In this session, I will go over the history of ScalaMatsuri and bare all of the behind-the-scenes of how we run the conference!
-I'll try to save longer time for Q&A, and I am looking forward to hearing your questions and suggestions!
+I'll try to save a longer time for Q&A, and I am looking forward to hearing your questions and suggestions!